hyperledger-labs/hyperledger-labs.github.io/stewards.md

 [knagware9]: https://github.com/knagware9
 [vipinsun]: https://github.com/vipinsun

-If you are interested in becoming a Hyperledger Lab Steward, please see [Becoming a Lab Steward](./governance#becoming-a-lab-steward) in the governance document.
+If you are interested in becoming a LF Decentralized Trust Lab Steward, please see [Becoming a Lab Steward](./governance#becoming-a-lab-steward) in the governance document.